gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 ).launch()
 ```

 While the response is streaming, the "Submit" button turns into a "Stop" button that can be used to stop the generator function.
-You can customize the appearance of the "Stop" button using the `stop_btn` parameter.

-Tip: Even though you are yielding the latest message at each iteration, Gradio only sends the "diff" of each message, which reduces latency and data consumption over your network.
+Tip: Even though you are yielding the latest message at each iteration, Gradio only sends the "diff" of each message from the server to the frontend, which reduces latency and data consumption over your network.

 ## Customizing the Chat UI